grucloud/grucloud/docusaurus/docs/azure/resources/DocumentDB/DatabaseAccount.md

           type: 'object',
           additionalProperties: { type: 'string' },
           description: 'Tags are a list of key-value pairs that describe the resource.
 These tags can be used in viewing and grouping this resource (across resource groups).
 A maximum of 15 tags can be provided for a resource.
 Each tag must have a key no greater than 128 characters and value no greater than 256 characters.
 For example, the default experience for a template type is set with "defaultExperience": "Cassandra".
 Current "defaultExperience" values also include "Table", "Graph", "DocumentDB", and "MongoDB".'
-        },
-        identity: {
-          properties: {
-            principalId: {
-              readOnly: true,
-              type: 'string',
-              description: 'The principal id of the system assigned identity.
-This property will only be provided for a system assigned identity.'
-            },
-            tenantId: {
-              readOnly: true,
-              type: 'string',
-              description: 'The tenant id of the system assigned identity.
-This property will only be provided for a system assigned identity.'
-            },
-            type: {
-              type: 'string',
-              description: "The type of identity used for the resource.
-The type 'SystemAssigned,UserAssigned' includes both an implicitly created identity and a set of user assigned identities.
-The type 'None' will remove any identities from the service.",
-              enum: [
-                'SystemAssigned',
-                'UserAssigned',
-                'SystemAssigned,UserAssigned',
-                'None'
-              ],
-              'x-ms-enum': { name: 'ResourceIdentityType', modelAsString: false }
-            },
-            userAssignedIdentities: {
-              type: 'object',
-              additionalProperties: {
-                type: 'object',
-                properties: {
-                  principalId: {
-                    readOnly: true,
-                    type: 'string',
-                    description: 'The principal id of user assigned identity.'
-                  },
-                  clientId: {
-                    readOnly: true,
-                    type: 'string',
-                    description: 'The client id of user assigned identity.'
-                  }
-                }
-              },
-              description: "The list of user identities associated with resource.
-The user identity dictionary key references will be ARM resource ids in the form: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ManagedIdentity/userAssignedIdentities/{identityName}'."
-            }
-          },
-          description: 'Identity for the resource.'
         }
       },
       'x-ms-azure-resource': true